The chemistry of the quarter receiver will be a challenge for the shippers

 A year ago at this point, the Chargers list was largely unchanged from the previous season.

-But now they’re trying to develop a freshman quarter in Justin Herbert, the No. 6 pick in the repechage, while building chemistry in two places where it matters most: between the quarterback and the receiver and among the offensive line.
+But now they’re trying to develop a rookie quarterback in Justin Herbert, the No. 6 pick in the draft, while building chemistry in two places where it matters most: between the quarterback and the receiver and among the offensive line.

 Veteran Tyrod Taylor is expected to start from week 1, while Herbert is prepared to eventually take over.